pandey-ankit/coherence-new/base-project/base-project.md

 The following has already been set up in this VM:

 1. The `spring-workshop` repository has been cloned from .... into `~/spring-workshop`.
 We will build upon this workshop in this lab.

     > Note: Make sure you have stopped all Java processes from the previous lab.

 ## Task 1: Build and run the simple example

 1. Open a new terminal and change to the `spring-workshop` directory and verify the environment.

       ```bash
-      cd ~/spring-workshop
+      <copy>cd ~/spring-workshop
-      mvn -v
+      mvn -v</copy>
       ```

    You will have output similar to the following: